-In the 1840's/ 50's a need for mail service to California due to the gold rush when thousands of people headed west looking to make their fortunes.
-A bill was put forward and passed in March 1857 to create a cross country mail route.
-The bill left the of the route to the Postmaster General.
-The bill specified that there must be a good four horse coach, being able to carry passengers.
-As well as having a safe way to secure the mail.
-The route had to be completed from St. Louis, Mo. to San Francisco in a 25 day period of time.
-The service was required to begin within one year.
+In the 1840s and 1850s, the country saw a need for fast, reliable mail service to California due to the gold rush when thousands of people headed west looking to make their fortunes.
+A bill in was put forward in congress and passed in March 1857 to create a cross country mail route.
+The bill left the placement of the route to the Postmaster General to decide.
+The bill specified that there must be a good four horse coach, able to carry passengers as well as having a safe way to secure the mail.
+Each run on the route had to be completed from St. Louis, Missouri to San Francisco in a 25 day period of time.
+The government required that the service was to be implemented within one year.

-John Butterfield - Started the first Overland Mail Route
+John Butterfield, founder of the first Overland Mail Route

-The route that came through northwest arkansas started in St. Louis, Mo. and the mail would travel by train to Tipton,Mo. as far as the train went at that time.
-From there it would go through Springfield, Mo. on its way to Arkansas.
-It would enter Arkansas just north of Elk Horn Tavern in Pea Ridge area.
-Little did they realize then that just three and a half years later the Battle of Pea Ridge would be fought there.
-Elk Horn Tavern was not a designated stop along the route, but since Elk Horn was part of several other stagecoach routes, it is believed that they would stop to pick up and let off passengers.
+The route that came through northwest Arkansas started in St. Louis, Missouri. and the mail would travel by train to Tipton,Missouri. which was as far as the train went at that time.
+From there the coach journey began.
+It traveled through Springfield, Missouri, on its way to Arkansas.
+The route entered Arkansas just north of Elk Horn Tavern in the Pea Ridge area.
+Little did they realize that just three and a half years later the Battle of Pea Ridge would be fought there.
+Elk Horn Tavern was not a designated mail stop along the route, but since Elk Horn was part of several other stagecoach routes, it is believed that they would stop to pick up and let off passengers.
 It was also a popular rest stop known for its good food and liquor.
-The cost for traveling the whole route from St. Louis to San Francisco was $200. but could board for shorter distances for 10 cents a mile.
-The road used at that time ran parallel to that we know as highway 62 today, passing through Brightwater and Avoca on its way.
+The cost for traveling the whole route from St. Louis to San Francisco was $200. but passengers could board for shorter distances for 10 cents a mile.
+The route used at that time ran parallel to that we know as highway 62 today, passing near Brightwater and Avoca on its way.
 This road had also at various times been known as Military Road, Federal Road, and Old Wire Road.

-Like most station the axles were greased and horse changed out.
-While a passenger was waiting they could have a breakfast for 40 to 50 cents.
+Like at most stations, the axles were greased and horses changed out.
+While passengers were waiting, they could purchase breakfast for 40 to 50 cents.
 This would all be done in an incredibly short period of time because the time table was strict in order to meet the 25 day goal of the contract.

-From Callahan's Tavern the stage coach would head due south through Cross Hollows south of Rogers, and Mud Town (which is now Lowell) towards Fitzgerald Station which is located at the north end of what is now Springdale.
-There the stage would make a quick stop here.
-At that location John Fitzgerald had a log house and a barn used for the Overland Mail Route.
-The house had been known as a tavern and inn as early as the 1830's.
-The house of Mr. Fitzgerald is long gone but the stone barn stables is still standing.
-The old barn is one of five remaining structures left from the Butterfield Overland Mail route, it is the only standing barn left.
+From Callahan's Tavern, the stage coach would head due south through Cross Hollows south of Rogers, and Mud Town (which is now Lowell) towards Fitzgerald Station which is located at the north end of what is now Springdale.
+There the stage would make a quick stop.
+At that location John Fitzgerald lived in a log house and had a barn that was used for the Overland Mail Route.
+The house had been known as a tavern and inn as early as the 1830s.
+Mr. Fitzgerald's house is long gone but the stone stable barn is still standing.
+The old barn is one of five remaining structures from the Butterfield Overland Mail route, and of those, it is the only barn remaining.
 The barn was added to the National Register of Historic Places in 2003.
-This has been recent interest in the preservation of the old barn.
-Several steps have been taken toward this goal.
+There has been recent interest in the preservation of the old barn, and several steps have been taken toward this goal.

-Historic Site in front of the location where Fitzgerald's Station used to sit
+Historic Site Designation in front of the location where Fitzgerald's Station used to sit

 Remains of the stable at Fitzgerald Station

-In front of the Washington County courthouse at Fayetteville is this nice bronze plaque that makers.
+In front of the Washington County courthouse at Fayetteville is this nice bronze plaque.
 It marks the corner of five acres owned by the Butterfield where he built his station and stables.

 For the trip from Fayetteville to Fort Smith, the Butterfield used their most durable coaches with the most experienced drivers, as well as the best animals they had.
 This stretch was the most arduous of the entire Overland Mail route.
-From Fayetteville, the route headed southwest 12 mile to Hog-Eye.
+From Fayetteville, the route headed southwest 12 miles to Hog Eye.
 This had become a popular stopping place known for its good food and drink served in the tavern.
-The distilled corn spirits was distributed to the customers out on earthenware jugs.
+The distilled corn spirits were distributed to the customers in earthenware jugs.
 This was not a station along the route but was stopped at regularly by the stage if it was ahead of schedule.

 From here the route went through Cedarville.
-Although this wasn't stop many time the coach would stop for refreshment.
+Although this wasn't a mail stop, many times the coach would stop for refreshment.
 Two miles after Cedarville you came to Oosley's Station.
 It was run by George Oosley and had a house and store at this location.

 Next it was down to the ferry to cross the Arkansas River.
-The stage would cross the river on what would resemble a flat raft.
-The ferry was propelled by two horse walking on a treadmill which turned paddles to propel the boat.
+The stage would cross the river on what resembled a flat raft.
+The ferry was propelled by two horses walking on a treadmill which turned paddles to propel the boat.

-Once you were to the other side you would find yourself in Ft.
-Smith.
+Once you were to the other side, you would find yourself in Fort Smith.
 The Butterfield Overland Mail station was located in the City Hotel at that time.
-This was also where a stage also came in from Memphis.
-So the Overland Company kept a large stable with 50 to 100 horses.
+This was the junction where a stage also came in from Memphis.
+The Overland Company kept a large stable with 50 to 100 horses.
 There were also additional coaches kept at this location.
-From Ft.
-Smith it was off to San Francisco
+From Fort Smith, it was off to San Francisco.

-The first run of the Butterfield Overland Mail Route from Rogers To Ft.
-Smith took 18 hours.
-Butterfield had been granted a six year contract.
-But the Butterfield Overland Stage only lasted three years when the country was plinged into the Civil War.
+The first run of the Butterfield Overland Mail Route from Rogers To Fort Smith took 18 hours.
+Butterfield had been granted a six year contract, but the Butterfield Overland Stage only lasted three years when the country was plunged into the Civil War.
 It has ever since been admired as an efficient, reliable company that made the best use of planning and resources for its day,

 Butterfield Overland Mail Route through Northwestern Arkansas